 Drift Prevention Mechanisms

-Expiry dates on every rule
+Mandatory expiry dates on every rule

 Automated conflict detection between rules and observed behavior

-Domain owner sign-off on a cadence matching volatility
+Domain-owner sign-off on a cadence matching volatility

 Wiring Rules Into Agent Frameworks